udevbe/greenfield/README.md

 Installation :computer: and running :running_man:
 ============

-Clone this repo.
+Clone this repo: `git clone https://github.com/udevbe/greenfield.git`

-- compositor:
+### Compositor

+  *Prerequisite: The Greenfield compositor depends on the server module of [Westfield](https://github.com/udevbe/westfield).
+Make sure you have the required native Westfield server dependencies installed first.*

   Inside the `compositor` directory run `npm install`.
 To start the compositor run `npm start:dev`.
 Open a browser (firefox or chrome) and go to `localhost:8080`.

-- application end-point
+### Application end-point

+  *Prerequisite: The Greenfield application end-point depends on the endpoint module of [Westfield](https://github.com/udevbe/westfield).
+Make sure you have the required native Westfield endpoint dependencies installed first.*

   Inside the `app-endpointd` directory run `npm install`.
 To start the end-point daemon, first make sure the compositor is running, then start the endpoint with `npm start`.
+For additional debug output, set the environment variable `export DEBUG=1`.

+   The endpoint daemon will create new child process for each connected browser tab and will report on wich `WAYLAND_DISPLAY` environment variable a child process is listening.
+To show something in your browser, first make sure the `WAYLAND_DISPLAY` environment variable is set: `export WAYLAND_DISPLAY="wayland-0"`.
+Next, you can fire
+    up a wayland client ie. `gtk3-demo`.

 At runtime, the endpoint will need gstreamer-1.x with the following plugins:
 - appsrc